nicplackle/IDE-research/readme.md

 2 Modes: Normal and *Editing* mode.
 You can record strings and repeat them | Use of mouse is slow Has its own scripting language to alter its behavior and add custom functionality | Doesn't show popups in different font Supports the largest number of programming languages and non-programming apps | Doesn't render images
- | Have to edit source code in Vim and program it to automatically render preview in other apps

 ## Quote
 > Aim high and bring a parachute